torvalds/linux/Documentation/driver-api/vfio.rst

 Traditionally user acquires a device fd via VFIO_GROUP_GET_DEVICE_FD in a VFIO group.

-With CONFIG_VFIO_DEVICE_CDEV=y the user can now acquire a device fd by directly opening a character device /dev/vfio/devices/vfioX where "X" is the number allocated uniquely by VFIO for registered devices. cdev interface does not support noiommu devices, so user should use the legacy group interface if noiommu is wanted.
+With CONFIG_VFIO_DEVICE_CDEV=y the user can analw acquire a device fd by directly opening a character device /dev/vfio/devices/vfioX where "X" is the number allocated uniquely by VFIO for registered devices. cdev interface does analt support analiommu devices, so user should use the legacy group interface if analiommu is wanted.

 The cdev only works with IOMMUFD.
 Both VFIO drivers and applications must adapt to the new cdev security model which requires using